HRI-EU/JSEN/README.md

 The tutorial is subdivided in sections, each section in one file correspond to the equivalent section in the other files (same line numbers).
 The tutorial is meant to introduce JSEN by showing the equivalence to JavaScript.
-This way easy the understanding of the JSEN sintax.
+This way simplify the understanding of the JSEN syntax.

 JSEN, JSENVM, JZENVM, nJZENVM and the JSENThreadClass